peterclifton/movshrink/README.md

 - Add arch build files
 - Improve handling of command line options
 - Add capability to tidy up and exit gracefully upon receiving CTRL-C interrupts
+- Change the result message to be more readable